rmrector/script.playrandomvideos/README.md

 # Play Random Videos
 A Kodi add-on to quickly play random videos from (nearly) any list.
 This add-on can play random episodes from TV shows, movies from genres/sets/years/tags, and videos from playlists, filesystems, and just about anything else, other than plugins.

 This add-on does not directly add functionality on its own and must be supported by skins or other add-ons.
 Try the Context item "Play Random Video" add-on to play a random video from any supported list, right from the context menu.

 ## Settings
-There are add-on settings to set the default watched filter for each video library section, 'movies', 'TV shows', and 'music videos'.
-The available options are 'All videos', only 'Unwatched', only 'Watched', and 'Ask me', which prompts you each time the script is run.
+There are add-on settings to set a (un)watched filter for different video library sections.

 ## Skin usage
-Skins can use it with an action like so: `RunScript(script.playrandomvideos, "<list path>", "label=<list label>")`.
+Skins can use it with an action like so: `RunScript(script.playrandomvideos, <list path>, "label=<list label>")`.

-List path is the path to the list to play, like ListItem.FolderPath, which should be escaped (`$ESCINFO[]`) or wrapped in quotation marks. *label* is the list name, like ListItem.Label, and is required when available, also escaped/quoted.
+List path is the path to the list to play, like ListItem.FolderPath, which should be escaped (`$ESCINFO[]`). *label* is the list name, like ListItem.Label, and is required when available, also escaped/quoted.
 There is an optional argument *watchmode*, which can override the default watch mode selected in the add-on settings.